apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 That is, rather than `l` being simply defined as `min(length, len(data)-length)`, it strictly is an integer in the range `1..min(length, len(data)-length)`.
-While the caller may expect for as much buffer as possible to be filled in, it is within the specification for an implementation to always return a smaller number, perhaps only ever 1 byte.
+While the caller may expect as much of the buffer as possible to be filled in, it is within the specification for an implementation to always return a smaller number, perhaps only ever 1 byte.